 - Avoid sexual contact with a partner if genital warts are present.

 - Use latex condoms every time you engage in sexual intercourse.
 But keep in mind that HPV is spread through skin-to-skin contact — not through exchange of bodily fluids.
 This means that condoms may not always prevent the spread of HPV but may reduce your risk.

 - If you’re a woman, make an appointment with your gynecologist for a cervical cancer screening.
 You should start screening at age 21 and continue until you’re 65.

-You can do your best to prevent HPV by getting tested for cervical cancer if you’re a woman, keeping your vaccines current, and having only one sexual partner.
+You can do your best to prevent HPV by getting tested for cervical cancer if you’re a woman, and by keeping your vaccinations current.